j0Shi82/last-war-manager/README.md

 - **UPGRADE & RECYCLE**
   - Buttons to bulk add ships to fleets
 - **FLEETS**
+  - The fleet movement page turned into a calendar page that lists all running tasks
   - Callback button added to the fleet pages
   - Buttons to bulk add ships to fleets
   - Ability to store last used coords